100% online processShips in 3–5 business daysTransparent pricing, no hidden feesCreated by dentistsTalk to a real dentistUS sourced ingredients

 Daily Therapeutic Dose

 The amount of xylitol required to produce a measurable reduction in S. mutans populations.
-Most grocery-store products deliver less than 1g — far below the clinical threshold.
+Most grocery-store products deliver less than 1g — far below the research-backed threshold.

 What is xylitol?